espressif/esp-idf/examples/protocols/https_request/README.md

 idf.py menuconfig
 ```
 Open the project configuration menu (`idf.py menuconfig`) to configure Wi-Fi or Ethernet.
 See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.

+#### Configuring Client Session Tickets

+Note: This example has client session tickets enabled by default.

+* Open the project configuration menu (`idf.py menuconfig`)
+* In the `Component Config` -> `ESP-TLS` submenu, select the `Enable client session tickets` option.

+Ensure that the server has the session tickets feature enabled.

 ### Build and Flash